-Why Particle Size Distribution Can Make or Break Your Product’s Performance
+Why Particle Size Distribution Matters for Supplement Performance

-In the world of powder-based supplements, particle size distribution isn’t just a technical detail—it’s a performance driver.
-Whether you’re formulating capsules, tablets, or drink mixes, the way particles are sized and distributed directly impacts powder flowability, blend uniformity, and ultimately, product performance in supplements.
-Manufacturers who overlook this critical factor risk inconsistent dosing, poor solubility, and customer dissatisfaction.
-Understanding how particle size distribution affects your product—and how to control it—can be the difference between a market leader and a formulation flop.
+In industrial chemical and powder manufacturing, particle size distribution is not just a technical specification.
+It is a performance driver that affects how materials behave throughout production, from compaction and blending to flow through automated equipment.
+Whether you are processing polymer additives, specialty chemicals, or functional food ingredients, the way particles are sized and distributed directly impacts flowability, blend uniformity, and final product consistency.
+Manufacturers who overlook this critical factor risk batch failures, processing inefficiencies, and costly reformulations.
+Understanding how particle size distribution affects your specific material, and how to control it, can be the difference between a reliable, scalable process and a persistent production headache.

 What Is Particle Size Distribution and Why It Matters

 Particle size distribution (PSD) refers to the range and proportion of particle sizes within a powder blend.
 A narrow PSD means particles are relatively uniform, while a broad PSD includes a mix of fine and coarse particles.
-This distribution influences how powders behave during processing—affecting flow, compaction, and mixing.
-For supplement manufacturers, PSD is a key determinant of consistency, bioavailability, and shelf stability.
+This distribution influences how powders behave during processing, affecting flow, compaction, mixing, and bulk density.
+For manufacturers working with polymer additives and industrial non-hazardous chemicals, PSD is a key determinant of consistency, reactivity, and downstream processing performance.

 Powder Flowability: The Hidden Hero of Efficient Production

-Flowability is the ease with which powder moves through equipment—whether it’s a hopper, feeder, or tablet press.
-Poor flowability leads to clogs, uneven dosing, and production delays.
-Particle size plays a major role here: fine particles may clump or bridge, while overly coarse particles can segregate.
-By optimizing PSD, manufacturers can improve powder flowability, reduce waste, and ensure smoother operations from batch to batch.
+Flowability is the ease with which powder moves through equipment, whether a hopper, feeder, conveyor, or compaction press.
+Poor flowability leads to clogs, uneven feed rates, and costly production delays.
+Particle size plays a major role: fine particles may clump or bridge inside equipment, while overly coarse particles can segregate during blending.
+By optimizing PSD, manufacturers can improve powder flowability, reduce material waste, and ensure smoother operations from batch to batch, regardless of the material type.

 Common PSD Pitfalls and How Toll Compaction Helps You Avoid Them

 Many manufacturers struggle with PSD due to inconsistent raw materials or inadequate processing controls.
 These issues can lead to batch failures, regulatory setbacks, and costly reformulations.
-At Toll Compaction, we specialize in precision particle engineering.
-Our classification, granulation, and blending services are designed to optimize PSD for your specific application—whether you’re targeting flowability, compressibility, or dissolution.
+At Toll Compaction, we specialize in precision particle engineering for industrial chemicals, polymer additives, and specialty powder applications.
+Our classification, granulation, and blending services are designed to optimize PSD for your specific material, whether you are targeting flowability, compressibility, bulk density, or reactivity.

 Testing, Monitoring, and Adjusting for Success

-Controlling PSD isn’t a one-time fix—it’s an ongoing process.
-Regular testing using laser diffraction or sieve analysis helps ensure your powders stay within spec.
-Adjustments to processing parameters, such as screen size or granulation method, can fine-tune distribution.
-Toll Compaction provides not only the equipment, but also the expertise to help you monitor and maintain optimal PSD throughout your product lifecycle.
+Controlling PSD is not a one-time fix.
+It is an ongoing process that requires regular testing and process monitoring.
+Techniques such as laser diffraction or sieve analysis help ensure powders stay within spec across production runs.
+Adjustments to processing parameters, such as screen size or granulation method, can fine-tune distribution when variability creeps in.
+Toll Compaction provides not only the equipment but also the expertise to help you monitor and maintain optimal PSD throughout your product lifecycle.

-Particle size distribution is one of the most overlooked yet impactful factors in supplement manufacturing.
-From powder flowability to product performance in supplements, it influences every stage of production and every dose your customer takes.
-If you’re ready to elevate your formulation and eliminate PSD-related headaches, Toll Compaction is here to help.
-Contact our team today to discuss your project and discover how optimized particle size distribution can transform your product’s performance.
+Particle size distribution is one of the most impactful yet frequently underestimated variables in chemical and powder manufacturing.
+From polymer additive compounding to specialty chemical processing, it influences every stage of production.
+If you are ready to improve your formulation consistency and eliminate PSD-related production challenges, Toll Compaction is here to help.
+Contact our team today to discuss your project.